dmork123/David/README.md

-Example of how we would reafor code in python
+Example of how we would refactor code in python